Does the Food You Eat Affect Your Personality?

-According to Boghossian, people who eat slowly are tied to their routines and are, actually, stubborn.
-Also, slow eaters make the point of savoring the food they eat to indicate they truly enjoy every experience.
+- Slow Eaters: According to Boghossian, people who eat slowly are tied to their routines and are, actually, stubborn.
+Also, slow eaters make a point of savoring the food they eat to indicate they truly enjoy every experience.
 Moreover, these people are more likely to put their needs before anyone else’s.
-To average slow eater, he or she is priority in his or her life.
+To average slow eater, he or she is a priority in his or her life.

 - People Who Mix Foods:

-Person who likes to mix food can also take a big responsibility in life in general and at workplace.
+A person who likes to mix food can also take a big responsibility in life in general and at the workplace.
 They can take responsibilities efficiently, but they are often unable to determine what task is the priority.
 Moreover, they find it difficult to concentrate on one task only.

 - People Who Eat Foods One At A Time:

-Boghossian describes this type of people as task-oriented and they have their own methodical approach to various life situations.
+Boghossian describes this type of people as task-oriented, and they have their systematic approach to various life situations.
 Additionally, these people are less flexible and find it difficult to adapt to unfamiliar events or situations.

 Job Skills and Food Habits